 The last night of banding occurred on November 7th, and contrary to the forecasted snow flurries, the sky remained clear and pristine.
-Three birds came to visit prior to the midnight hour, then activity abruptly petered out, leaving me to contemplate the cold night into the pre-dawn hours.
+Three birds came to visit before the midnight hour, then activity abruptly petered out, leaving me to contemplate the cold night into the pre-dawn hours.
 However, at the final net check, I noticed a wonderful little feather-blob suspended in the net.
-It was strangely satisfying to receive a proper send off from this owl before closing up the nets for good.
+It was strangely satisfying to receive a proper send-off from this owl before closing up the nets for good.

 Northern saw-whet owls: 289 (273 newly banded, 1 recapture, 15 foreign retraps)